-The Unknown Area is where our greatest potential resides.
+The Unknown Area is where our highest potential resides.

-People are complex and there is much under the surface in the unconscious mind.
+People are sophisticated, and there is much under the surface in the unconscious mind.

 In the course of living, events can occur where feelings, thoughts, or insights are realized that were never recognized before.